 Diane Samarasinghe, M.S.W, R.Y.T., is a registered yoga teacher and retired state social worker.
 She was certified as a Beginning and Gentle Yoga Instructor at Satchidananda Ashram in Virginia.

-Margaret Schaal, B.B.A., has been involved at Old Town Playhouse for over 20 years as a director, producer, painter, designer, and teacher.
+Margaret Schaal, B.B.A., has been involved at Old Town Playhouse for more than 20 years as a director, producer, painter, designer, and teacher.
 She has served on the Artistic Board, been Volunteer of the Year, and is an Unsung Hero Award recipient.

 Teresa Scollon, M.F.A., M.B.A, is a poet, essayist, editor, and freelance writer.
 A National Endowment for the Arts fellow and past writer-in-residence at Interlochen Arts Academy, she teaches at NMC.
 She also serves on the board of Michigan Writers, Inc. Her teaching experience includes corporate and nonprofit training, high school, and college.
 Her poetry collection To Embroider the Ground with Prayer (Wayne State University Press) is available in bookstores.

-Jack Segal, M.A.-international relations, is Chief Political Advisor to the NATO Joint Force Commander.
-Previously he worked in the White House as a director on the National Security Council, was a negotiator on the START agreement, and with his wife, Karen Puschel, opened the first western Consulate in central Russia.
-As a State Department Foreign Service Officer, he served in Israel, Russia, Greece, Botswana, and Washington.
+Jack Segal, M.A.-international relations, was a senior US diplomat who served in Israel/Palestine during the Gulf War and the first Intifada.
+He is presently Co-chair of the International Affairs Forum of Traverse City.
+Previously he worked in the White House as a director on the National Security Council, where he dealt with Russian and Ukraine, and with Iranian and North Korean weapons of mass destruction and nuclear non-proliferation.
+He was a negotiator on the START agreement, and with his wife, Karen Puschel Segal, opened the first western Consulate General in central Russia.

 Joan Sheard, M.S., R.N., has 30+ years as an educator and nurse—10 years at EMU teaching health education and serving as Director of Substance Abuse Education and Training, and 20 years as a school nurse and teacher.
 She has written and taught Lifestory writing at NMC for several years.